Bucky007-bit/32bit_ripple-_carry_adder/README.md

 ## Files

 - rca_32.v - 32-bit RCA using 32 full adders
-- testbench/rca_tb.v - Testbench to simulate and verify the RCA
+- rca_tb.v - Testbench to simulate and verify the RCA
-- simulation/rca_waveform.png - (Optional) Resulting waveform from simulation
+- rca_waveform.png - (Optional) Resulting waveform from simulation

 ## Tools Used